Short-rate models with stochastic discontinuities: a PDE approach: The model

 where measure $\eta$ is defined\footnote{As usual, $\delta_t$ denotes the Dirac probability measure concentrated at $t \in \R^+$.} as $\eta (A) \coloneqq \int_A \dd u + \sum_{n=1}^N \delta_{t_n}(A)$, for $ A \in \cB(\mathbb{R}^+)$.

+{Throughout this paper we work under the following standing assumption on the market model. \begin{assumption} \mbox{} \begin{enumerate}[label = \arabic*.] \item There exists a market for zero coupon bonds (ZCB for short) with maturity $T$, for any $T > 0$. \item Probability measure $\bbQ$ is a risk-neutral measure, that is, for any fixed maturity $T > 0$ the ZCB price process $(P(t,T))_{t \in [0,T]}$ satisfies the condition $P(T,T) = 1$, and is such that the discounted price process $\left(\frac{P(t,T)}{S^0_t}\right)_{t \in [0,T]}$ is a $\bbQ$-martingale. \end{enumerate} \end{assumption} Point~\ref{hp:risk-neutral} of the above assumption implies that we work under a martingale modeling approach, which is customary in short-rate models.
+That is, we directly specify the dynamics of the short rate under a risk-neutral measure.
+Assuming the existence of such a measure entails that our model is arbitrage-free, thus all ZCB and interest-rate derivatives must be consistently priced within our setting. }

+{We conclude this section with some comments on the model for the short-rate dynamics that we introduced in~\eqref{RFR}.}

-\begin{remark} In our model, we consider a finite number of dates where jumps in the RFR or the num\'eraire may occur, although our results can be extended under the assumption that $\cS$ and $\cT$ are countable sets.
+In this model, which extends the framework introduced in Section 4.3 of \cite{fontanaetal2024:termstruct}, the RFR may jump at fixed times $s_1, \dots, s_M$, which we collect in the set $\cS \coloneqq \{s_1, \ldots, s_M \}$ of \emph{expected jump dates.} At these times, the RFR has jumps of magnitude $\xi_i$, $i = 1, \dots, M$. { Note that, although in our model we consider a finite number of dates where jumps in the RFR or the num\'eraire may occur, our results can be extended to the case in which both $\cS$ and $\cT$ are countable sets.
 The choice to focus on a finite number of jump and roll-over dates is justified by two reasons.
 First, since we aim to price derivatives with a finite payoff horizon, only a finite number of dates are relevant for the pricing procedure.
-Second, from a calibration perspective, relevant dates are typically known at most 12 months in advance, making it unnecessary to consider a model with a long-term horizon. \end{remark}
+Second, from a calibration perspective, relevant dates are typically known at most 12 months in advance, making it unnecessary to consider a model with a long-term horizon.

+This model is sufficiently general to encompass, as special cases, affine models such as the Vasicek and Cox-Ingersoll-Ross (CIR) models, as well as log-normal models like the Black-Karasinski model and the class of CEV models (\cite{Chanetal92:CEV, marshrosenfeld83:CEV}).
+Moreover, this model effectively captures both the spikes and jumps typically observed in the dynamics of the RFR.
+Specifically, low volatility on jump dates results in distinct jumps, while strong mean reversion may give rise to sharp spikes.

+In general, the observed trajectories of the { RFR} (see, e.g., Figure~1 in \cite{anbiletal2020}) suggest that spikes in the rate can be reasonably modeled using a continuous distribution for their size $\xi_i$.
+In contrast, jumps typically take values that are integer multiples of a fixed quantity (such as a basis point), which makes a discrete random variable a more suitable choice to model their size.
+Indeed, in Section~\ref{sec:simulation}, where we simulate short-rate trajectories under the assumption that the RFR follows a Hull–White process with jumps, we model the jump component using either a Gaussian or a two-point discrete distribution.}